Sam Virgo

-Samantha Virgo (born 20 February 1987) is a former Australian rules footballer playing for and co-captaining Gold Coast in the AFL Women's until 2021.
-She previously played 15 games over three seasons with Brisbane.
+Samantha Virgo (born 20 February 1987) is a former Australian rules footballer who played for Brisbane and Gold Coast in the AFL Women's.
+She was selected in the All-Australian team in 2017, and co-captained Gold Coast from 2020 to 2021.

 Early life

 Virgo was born in 1987 in Blackwood, South Australia.
 She won the club best and fairest at Griffith-Moorooka in 2015 and was equal winner of the Queensland Women's AFL (QWAFL) best and fairest in 2016 while playing at Yeronga South Brisbane.